bloominstituteoftechnology/Sprint-Challenge--Java-Fundamentals-piggybank/README.md

 - This application was created using the wizard in IntelliJ
   - The application is named piggybank
   - You do not need to use services or configuration packages
+  - DO NOT CHANGE THE JAVA VERSION IN THE POM.XML FILE!!!
+Version 11 is needed for CodeGrade.
   - You do need to
     - update the applications.properties configuration file
     - create the necessary packages (at least 3 are needed) and classes